genesiscommunitysuccess/docs/docs/web-ui-reference/components/presentation/skeleton.md

 </alpha-skeleton>
 ```

-### Further Customizations
+### Further customisation

-The following CSS variables can be used to customize the appearance.
+The following CSS variables can be used to customise the appearance.

 | CSS Variable                    | Expected value  |
 | ------------------------------- | --------------- |